Table of Contents

 Hopefully, by the time Halloween rolls around, they’ll be comfortable enough in the costume to last the whole night as the witch to your cauldron, the candle to your pumpkin, the pea to your pod.

 Dog Halloween Costume Safety

-Here a few things to consider when choosing a costume for your pet.
+Here are a few things to consider when choosing a costume for your pet.

-- Breathable material, and making sure the costume isn’t too tight, will help your pet feel more comfortable and avoid restricting blood flow.
-Consider how heavy the costume is, as well, since the added weight means your pet has to exert more effort to move and can tire your pet out or possibly overheat them.
+- Choose breathable material, and make sure the costume isn’t too tight.
+This will help your pet feel more comfortable and avoid restricted blood flow.
+Consider how heavy the costume is, as well, since the added weight means your pet has to exert more effort to move.
+You don’t want to tire your pet out or possibly overheat them.

 - Avoid small, dangling costume pieces that your pet might chew or choke on.
 The last thing you want is an emergency Hallow’s Eve vet visit.